CCTV-2

 CCTV-2 is a Chinese free-to-air television channel operated by China Central Television in the People's Republic of China.
-The channel broadcasts programs on the economy and life services.
+The channel broadcasts programs on business news, economic information, stock market data, business, industry, economic documentaries, and life services.

 History

-CCTV-2 was launched in 1973 as China's first color TV network and broadcast primarily educational programmes.
+CCTV-2 was launched in 1973 as China's first color TV network and broadcast primarily economic programs.
+The station broadcasts on VHF channel 8 in Beijing.

-In 1983, CCTV-2 shifted its programming to broadcast sports events, agricultural programmes, variety shows and reruns of CCTV-1 productions.cctv camera tips and trick TV series from other countries.
+In 1983, CCTV-2 shifted its programming to broadcast sports events, agricultural programs, variety shows, and reruns of CCTV-1 productions.
+It also aired TV series from other countries.
+As of 1994, it was receivable in 47% of Guangzhou.
+In late November 1996, it started carrying selected programs from CNBC Asia.
+The channel also carried CBA matches, alongside CCTV-5.

 In 2000, the channel was rebranded as "CCTV Economic Life and Service Channel".

 On 24 August 2009, CCTV2 was rebranded again as "CCTV Business Channel".
-Television programmes not related to finance, economics or life service were moved to CCTV-3 and CCTV-10.
+Television programs not related to finance, economics, or life services were moved to CCTV-3 and CCTV-10.

 Content

 Programs broadcast on CCTV-2 are mainly about: